Firstyear/prd-blog/blog_source/2019/02/12/meaningful_2fa_on_modern_linux.rst

 Background
 ----------

 So there are a few parts here.
-AD is for intents an purposes an LDAP server.
+AD is for intents and purposes an LDAP server.
 The <product> is also an LDAP server, that syncs to AD.
 We don't care if that's 389-ds, freeipa or vendor solution.
 The results are basically the same.